Archive Are there Safe Social Media for Kids?

 Educate Yourself on the Digital World

 To be able to help your child protect themselves on social media, you need first to gain general knowledge about how they work.
 Research the safety risks of social media and the health risks of excessive screen time.
-In an article, we discussed the health risk of screen addiction for children and how to avoid them.
+In an article, we discussed the health risks of screen addiction for children and how to avoid them.

 Have an Open Talk with Your Child